 DELTA.
 As shown in Figure 2-7, all protected databases share this storage location.

 A more complex implementation may require multiple storage locations, for reasons such as expansion and space allotment.
 Figure 2-8 shows a Recovery Appliance configured with two storage locations:

 Figure 2-8 Multiple Storage Locations

-As explained in "Backup Polling Policies", a backup polling policy defines a file system directory where a protected database places backups without interacting directly with Recovery Appliance.
+A backup polling policy defines a file system directory where a protected database places backups without interacting directly with Recovery Appliance.
 The backup polling directory is an NFS mount point, and is not in a Recovery Appliance storage server.